baetyl/baetyl/doc/us-en/customize/How-to-develop-a-customize-module-for-OpenEdge.md

 InspectSystem() (*Inspect, error)
 // gets an available port of the host GetAvailablePort() (string, error)
+// reports the stats of the instance of the service ReportInstance(stats map[string]interface{}) error
-// starts an instance of a service StartServiceInstance(serviceName, instanceName string, dynamicConfig map[string]string) error
+// starts an instance of the service StartInstance(serviceName, instanceName string, dynamicConfig map[string]string) error
-// stop an instance of a service StopServiceInstance(serviceName, instanceName string) error
+// stop the instance of the service StopInstance(serviceName, instanceName string) error
 ```

 The following uses the simple timer module implementation as an example to introduce the usage of the SDK.